-The Transportation Capital Committee is consider changes to the Capital Plan and CIP responsible for approving, amending and and is comprised of representatives of each of implementing the 20-year Capital Plan, 5-Year the SFMTA's 10 Capital Program areas.
-All new CIP, and 2-year Capital Budget.
-This responsibility capital projects, budget increases, or changes includes approving new Capital Needs for to existing project scopes and schedules must inclusion in the Capital Plan.
-It functions to be approved by this diverse committee.
-An build transparency to SFMTA's funding Agency-wide Project Integration Process is decisions, including those which amend the also in place to assist inner-agency collaboration CIP as priorities shift and constraints are between Capital Programs in project planning. realized.
-The committee meets monthly to
+The Transportation Capital Committee is responsible for approving, amending and implementing the 20-year Capital Plan, 5-Year CIP, and 2-year Capital Budget.
+This responsibility includes approving new Capital Needs for inclusion in the Capital Plan.
+It functions to build transparency to SFMTA's funding decisions, including those which amend the CIP as priorities shift and constraints are realized.
+The committee meets monthly to consider changes to the Capital